Ajay-hb/Medical-Insurance-Cost-Prediction/README.md

 ## 🚀 Overview

-The **Medical Insurance Cost Predictor** is a production-ready machine learning application that estimates insurance costs based on personal and lifestyle factors.
+The **Medical Insurance Cost Predictor** is a production-ready machine learning application that estimates insurance costs based on key personal and lifestyle factors.

-It provides:
+It transforms predictions into **actionable insights** by providing:

 - 📊 Risk classification
-- 🧠 Key drivers
+- 🧠 Key cost drivers
 - 💡 Personalized recommendations
-- 📄 Downloadable reports
+- 📄 Downloadable PDF reports

 ---